Neighborhood Info Without The Neighborhood Drama. Learn more

 Glass

-Most glass tile types are unsuitable for flooring, as they can scratch if exposed to foot traffic, abrasive cleaners, or other abuse.
-Additionally, glass tile requires professional installation for two reasons: cutting the tile is difficult, and comb marks and grout imperfections will be visible through the tile.
-Still, some owners of high-end homes use glass tile for border accents.
+Most glass tile types are unsuitable for flooring, as they can scratch if exposed to foot traffic or abrasive cleaners.
+Additionally, glass tile requires professional installation for two reasons: Cutting the tile is difficult, and comb marks and grout imperfections will be visible through the tile.
+Still, some owners of high-end homes use glass tile for border accents or backsplash.

 Glass tiles in traditional brick lay